justincavery/am-i-responsive/README.md

 The viewports I have chosen are based on the devices that were a part of the responsive PSD layout I previously bought.
 Apologies to all the Adroid fans out there, you can save the “Adroid has a bigger market share” because although you're right I just don't care.
 Plus if you're going to use this to sell RWD to new clients they're likely to be more familiar and wow'd by Apple stuff anyway.

 # Updates
+- 10/02/13 Updated so that pressing enter after adding a url will use the ?url get variable to update the iframes.
+This also means that you could share a link like http://ami.responsivedesign.is?url=http://www.thegreatdiscontent.com and it will load it up, helpful for emailing clients.
 - 09/02/13 Added jQuery UI for the ability to drag the elements around the page.
 Remember that the <div>'s are more than the visible image so you might need to play around a bit with where you can click.
 Thanks Tim.
 - 09/02/13 update the layout to be responsive across devices (even though it was just a tool for screenshots), although the iframes are WAY taller on tablet and iphone then they should be, still need to fix that... thanks @silentritual & @amberweinberg.
 - 09/02/13 Scroll bars removed from tablet and mobile, cheers @benbrignall.